 Prepare the Epoxy

 Snap off or cut off the ends of both of the two-part epoxy cylinders.
 Make sure that both cylinder nozzles are equally open.
-Squirt the epoxy on a clean working surface such as a paper plate.
+Squirt the epoxy on a clean working surface such as a paper plate, making sure that both liquids are extruding equally.
 Thoroughly mix the epoxy with the wooden stick.

 Add the Epoxy to the Crack